Zinc Sulfate

 Zinc Sulfate injections are primarily used for:

-- Treating zinc deficiency in patients who cannot absorb enough zinc through diet
+- Addressing zinc deficiency in patients who cannot absorb enough zinc through diet

 - Supporting immune function to help the body fight infections